beriberikix/zephyr-docker/README.md

 Prebuilt container images can be used instead of having to build locally.
 Prebuilts are created using Github Actions daily and hosted on the Github Container Registry.

-Each container image supports a single target architecture and is a separate package.
-For example, the `arm` package is `zephyr-arm`.
-Additionally, different versions of Zephyr and Zephyr SDK are seperated with labels.
-See all packages [here](https://github.com/beriberikix?tab=packages&repo_name=zephyr-docker).
+Each container image supports a single target architecture under the `zephyr` package.
+See all packages [here](https://github.com/beriberikix/zephyr-docker/pkgs/container/zephyr).

+NOTE: Previously images were tagged like `zephyr-arm` and had a different implementation.
+The old images are incompatible with the new images but previous versions are kept around for backwards compatibility.

 Install from the commandline:

 ```
-docker pull ghcr.io/beriberikix/zephyr-arm:main-0.16.0sdk
+docker pull ghcr.io/beriberikix/zephyr:arm-0.16.4sdk
 ```

 Use as a base image in a Dockerfile:

 ```
-FROM ghcr.io/beriberikix/zephyr-arm:main-0.16.0sdk
+FROM ghcr.io/beriberikix/zephyr:arm-0.16.4sdk
 ```

 # Develop with Docker